kwebio/kweb-core/docs/src/js.md

 ```

 `callJsFunctionWithResult()` is a suspend function so it must be called inside a [CoroutineScope](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-coroutine-scope/).
-You can create one within Kweb's DSL using **kwebScope()**.
+You can create one within Kweb's DSL using **elementScope()**.
 This scope will be cancelled automatically
 when this part of the DOM is no-longer needed.